huyhoang171/Giam_sat_giao_thong/README.md

 - For local development, running the server and using pre-recorded video files is a fast way to iterate on detection logic.
 - Add tests for the CV pipeline for reproducible debugging (frame-level unit tests for ROI mapping, direction check, and violation decision logic).

-## License & Contact

-This project currently does not include a license file in the repository.
-Add one if you plan to open-source the code.
-For questions contact the repository owner or maintainers.

----

-If you'd like, I can also add a short Getting Started guide specific to your environment (Windows commands, Dockerfile, or deployment instructions).

 ## Screenshots